Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable6.md

 I learned that managing a group requires constant and constant communication for group members.
 I looking back having more communication between the teams would have lead to a more streamlined development cycle.

+I learned that test-driven development may be an effective way to ensure steady and quick deployment of new features, and one that we should consider in the future.
+Although we had automated integration testing implemented for new builds, we hadn't updated that framework to cover some of our later-implemented features.
+As such, we unfortunately lost a significant amount of time in the last leg of development when attempting to make the backend functional.
+In hindsight, unit tests for the database and its communication with other backend files are something I should have invested in personally.

 I learned how to use TKInter pretty well during this project, and because of that I learned that a lot of premade gui’s have small incompatibilities when using different devices such as the inability to change the background color of buttons when using it with a MacOS.

 Python and C++ were used to develop this project.
 During several intervals of the project, our team spent a lot of time attempting to combine C++ code with Python code.
 Our team would have had more time to work on other sections of the project if we had minimized the number of languages used.